w3c/payment-handler/README.md

 # Specification 'webpayments-payment-apps-api'

-This is the repository for webpayments-payment-apps-api.
-You're welcome to contribute!
-Let's make the Web rock our socks off!
+Repository for the Payment App API specification of the Web Payments Working Group.
+[View the specification](https://w3c.github.io/webpayments-payment-apps-api/).